5 important Java interview questions and answers to impress

 Every job you apply for will have different questions and the complexity of each question will vary, depending on the seniority of your role, or the person interviewing you.
 However, you can still be prepared by considering some of the questions that you may get asked.

 Examples of Java interview questions:

-1. In your own words, explain what Java is and how it is used in the technology industry today
+1. What is Java and how it is used in the technology industry today?

 Don’t forget that your interviewer may not work in technology themselves.
 So, whilst you want to show your range of knowledge, ensure you explain everything in a clear and simple way that your interviewer will understand.